Frequently asked questions

 How can you guarantee same or next-day appointments?

-Dr. Lassey only plans to accept approximately 500 patients.
+Dr. Lassey and Daniel only plan to accept approximately 500 patients each.
 Considering that managed care has driven modern era physicians to patient panels of 2,000 to 4,000 or more, it's no wonder you encounter long waits and very little time with your doctor.
 We keep our patient panel low so we can spend plenty of time with you and get you in quickly.
 This is the kind of attention and accessbility we'd want our family to have, and it's what we offer our patients.

 Will Dr. Lassey still take care of me if I need to be admitted to the hospital?